 Empirically, the measures depend on estimates of the immigrant and native-born populations.
 Immigrants who are unaccounted for in government statistics may lead immigrant population measures to be understated.
 For the SBO and Fortune 500 analyses, our population estimates already explicitly include foreign-born individuals who are residing in the U.S. without authorization (Gibson and Campbell 1999).
-However, this issue may be particularly germane for populations based on W-2 tax records.
-As a simple metric to assess the robustness of the findings, we ask how much the underlying immigrant population would need to be scaled up so that the aggregate employment in immigrant-founded firms, per immigrant in the population, would decline to the equivalent measure for the native-born.
+However, this issue may be particularly germane for populations based on W-2 tax records, and more generally one can assess the scale by which the immigrant population would need to be under-counted for the immigrant and native-born founding behavior to look the same.

-For the W-2 data, the immigrant population would have to be scaled up by 42% using Definition 3.
-Using the Fortune 500 data for founders since 1970, the immigrant population would have to be scaled up by 64% using Definition 3.9 To put this required under-count in context, estimates suggest approximately 45.6m foreign-born individuals in the U.S. in 2017, including approximately 10.5m unauthorized immigrants (Pew Research Center 2018).
-Higher estimates suggest as many as 12 million unauthorized immigrants (Kamarck and Stenglein 2019).
+As a simple metric to assess the robustness of the findings, we ask how much the underlying immigrant population measure would have to be scaled up so that the aggregate employment in immigrant-founded firms, per immigrant in the population, would decline to the equivalent rate for the native-born.
+For the W-2 data, where a missing mass of immigrants is potentially more relevant, the immigrant population would have to be scaled up by 42% using Definition 3.
+Using the Fortune 500 data for founders since 1970, the immigrant population would have to be scaled up by 64% using Definition 3.
+To put this required under-count in context, consider that there were approximately 45.6m foreign-born individuals in the U.S. in 2017, which includes approximately 10.5m unauthorized immigrants (Pew Research Center 2018).
+Higher estimates suggest there are as many as 12 million unauthorized immigrants (Kamarck and Stenglein 2019).
 Under-counting the total immigrant population by 40-60% would mean that unauthorized immigrants total 30m or more individuals, in comparison to standard estimates of 10.5-12m.
 There is no evidence that immigration could be understated by anything close to this magnitude.
 Overall, immigration on net appears to be a net job creator in the U.S. economy when including unauthorized immigrants.